TurkuNLP/FinBERT/README.md

 BERT model trained from scratch on Finnish.

+# Release 1.0

+**November 25, 2019**

+Download the models here:

+* Cased Finnish BERT Base: [bert-base-finnish-cased-v1.zip](http://dl.turkunlp.org/finbert/bert-base-finnish-cased-v1.zip)
+* Uncased Finnish BERT Base: [bert-base-finnish-uncased-v1.zip](http://dl.turkunlp.org/finbert/bert-base-finnish-uncased-v1.zip)

+We generally recommend the use of the cased model.

+(These models are identical to previously released other than naming.)

 # Release 0.2

 **October 24, 2019** Beta version of the BERT base uncased model trained from scratch on a corpus of Finnish news, online discussions, and crawled data.